AIHubDocs/en/assets/TTS/GPT-SoVITS.md

 b.
 Input the name of your model in **Experiment/model name**, & the ``.list`` file path to **Text labelling file**.

 c.
-Scroll down to the end & start **One-click formatting** to begin training.
+Scroll down to the end & start **One-click formatting** to begin formatting.
 ***

 ###### ‎